-According to this study, errors in Davis's translation generally fall elements Berman's under three of theory: rationalization, impoverishment (qualitative and quantitative), and tone change (aristocracy or transparency).
+According to this study, errors in Davis's translation generally fall under three elements of Berman's theory: rationalization. impoverishment (qualitative and quantitative), and tone change (aristocracy or transparency).
 The lack of movement(short vowels) of the script in the Persian text has made it difficult to read.
 On the other side, the syntactic shifts and the literary industries in the poem have made it difficult for the audience to understand.
 These have caused the translator to misunderstand the source text and cause translation errors.
 Also, the cultural and social differences of the poet and translator community have caused the transmission of prayer, admiration, and admonition positions and some literary beauties such as exaggerations and exaggerations in translation to be neglected and to convey proverbs and allusions following the culture and language of the destination community.